marijnh/Eloquent-JavaScript/11_async.md

 returned by `then`.
 And when a handler throws an exception, this automatically causes the promise produced by its `then` call to be rejected.
-So if any element in a chain of asynchronous actions fails, the outcome of the whole chain is marked as rejected, and no regular handlers are called beyond the point where it failed.
+So if any element in a chain of asynchronous actions fails, the outcome of the whole chain is marked as rejected, and no success handlers are called beyond the point where it failed.

 {{index "Promise.reject function", "Promise class"}}